Shanghai Futures Exchange lowers margin requirements for metals trading

-BEIJING, April 4 (Reuters) - The Shanghai Futures Exchange (ShFE) will lower margin requirements and trading limits for base metals, stainless steel and silver from April 6, it said on Tuesday.
+BEIJING, April 4 (Reuters) - The Shanghai Futures Exchange (SHFE) will lower margin requirements and trading limits for metals including copper and nickel, it said on Tuesday.

-Margin requirements for copper and aluminium will be lowered from 12% to 9%, while that for nickel will be lowered from 19% to 12%, according to the exchange.
+Margin requirements for copper and aluminium will be lowered from 12% to 9%, that for zinc and lead will ease from 14% to 9%, according to the exchange.

 ((Siyi.Liu@thomsonreuters.com;))